aws-samples/eks-blueprints-for-terraform-workshop/content/030_base/030_create-vpc/010-create-vpc.md

 terraform apply -auto-approve
 ```

+::alert[The process of creating a Virtual Private Cloud (VPC) may require up to 5 minutes to complete.]{header="Wait for resources to create"}

-You can see the VPC in the [console](https://console.aws.amazon.com/vpc/home?#vpcs:tag:Name=eks-blueprint)
+Once completed, you can see the VPC in the [console](https://console.aws.amazon.com/vpc/home?#vpcs:tag:Name=eks-blueprint)

-Next, you will create a EKS cluster.
+Next, you will create an EKS cluster.

 ::alert[This workshop uses local Terraform state.
 To learn about a proper setup, take a look at https://www.terraform.io/language/state]{header="Terraform State Management"}